 In Year 1, we will be continuing to teach phonics through the Read Write Inc. Phonics scheme.
 Key sounds will be focused on each week and the boys will receive a ‘phonics mat’ and a book of sounds to keep at home.
 Instructions on how to use the booklet can be found on the inside front cover.
 A video guide on how to say the ‘pure’ sounds can be found at www.ruthmiskin.com.

 We hear the children read as much as possible throughout the week.
 This might be on a one-to-one basis, in the form of a group reading session or out loud in class.
 We also send home reading books which are changed regularly.
 Our main focus is on developing fluency and understanding.
-Please be aware that we are reluctant to move a child onto a higher level unless they are reading with all the necessary skills: pace, expression, awareness of punctuation and comprehension of the text.
+Please be aware that we believe it unwise to move a child onto a higher level unless they are reading with all the necessary skills: pace, expression, awareness of punctuation and comprehension of the text.
 They are, of course, exposed to a range of different material throughout the year and we explore a range of texts including both fiction and non-fiction and a variety of poetry.

 The basic skills that are reinforced throughout the year are: